The Year in Google Ads: The 27 Biggest Stories of 2017

 #8: If Functions Enable Bespoke Copy

-For my money, this is the most exciting change to come to AdWords since expanded text ads launched.
+For my money, this is the most exciting change to come to Google Ads since expanded text ads launched.

 More important than the device-targeted IF function is the audience iteration I mentioned.
 If you have an audience of recent cart abandoners or folk who completed a form fill on your site and never followed up, use IF functions to augment your copy to convey urgency, a special offer, or some other irresistible benefit.